acode/FunctionScript/README.md

 ## Background

 The impetus for creating FunctionScript is simple: it stems from the initial vision of [Standard Library](https://stdlib.com).
-We believe the internet is missing a base primitive - the API.
+We believe the modern web is missing a base primitive - the API.
 Daily, computer systems and developers around the planet make trillions of requests to perform specific tasks: process credit card payments with [Stripe](https://stripe.com), send team messages via [Slack](https://slack.com), create SMS messages with [Twilio](https://twilio.com).
 These requests are made primarily over HTTP: Hypertext Transfer Protocol.
-However, little to no "hypertext" is actually sent or received, these use cases have emerged in an *ad hoc* fashion as a testament to the power of the internet.
+However, little to no "hypertext" is actually sent or received, these use cases have emerged in an *ad hoc* fashion as a testament to the power of the world wide web.
 Oftentimes, API standardization attempts have been presented as band-aids instead of solutions: requiring developers to jury rig a language, framework, markup language and hosting provider together just to get a simple "hello world" out the door.

-By creating API development standards as part of a **language specification** instead of a framework, FunctionScript truly treats the API as a base primitive of software development instead of an afterthought.
+By creating API development standards as part of a **language specification** instead of a framework, FunctionScript truly treats the web API as a base primitive of software development instead of an afterthought.
 This allows teams to be able to deliver high-quality APIs with the same fidelity as organizations like Stripe in a fraction of the time without requiring any additional tooling.